jundalisay/superb/content/en/research/jagor/ph/chapter-24.md

 Abacá not readily taking tar is, consequently, only used for running, and not standing, rigging:

-one soon becomes a perfect plant.
-In favourable ground the custom is to allow a distance of about ten feet between each plant ; in poor ground 6 feet.

-The only care necessary is the extermination of the weeds, and clearing away the underwood during the first season; later on, the plants grow so luxuriantly and strongly that they entirely prevent the growth of anything else in their vicinity.
+The only care necessary is:
+- the extermination of the weeds
+- clearing away the underwood during the first season.

+Later on, the plants grow so luxuriantly and strongly that they entirely prevent the growth of anything else in their vicinity.

 The protection afforded by the shade of the trees at this period is no longer required, the young buds finding sufficient protection against the sun's rays under cover of the fanlike leaves.

 Only in exceptional cases, contrary to the usual practice, are the plants raised from seed.

-The fruit, when ready, is cut off and dried, though care must be taken that it is not over ripe; otherwise the kernels are found to be in an unsuitable condition.
+The fruit, when ready, is cut off and dried, though care must be taken that it is not over ripe.
+Otherwise, the kernels are found to be in an unsuitable condition.

-These latter are about the size of peppercorns; and the extraction of them in the edible species almost always brings about decay.
+These latter are about the size of peppercorns.
+The extraction of them in the edible species almost always brings about decay.

-Two days before sowing, the kernels are taken out of the fruit, and steeped overnight in water ; on the following day they are dried in a shady place; and on the third day they are sown in holes an inch deep in fresh, unbroken, and well-shaded forest ground, allowing six inches distance between each plant and row.
+Two days before sowing, the kernels are taken out of the fruit, and steeped overnight in water.

+On the following day, they are dried in a shady place.

+On day 3, they are sown in holes an inch deep in fresh, unbroken, and well-shaded forest ground, allowing 6 inches distance between each plant and row.

-After a year the seedlings, which are then about two feet high, are planted out, and tended in the same way as the suckers.
-While many of the edible bananas bear fruit after one year, and a few varieties even after six months, the abacá plant requires on an average three years to produce its fibre in a proper condition; when raised from suckers four years ; and when raised from yearold seedlings, even under the most favourable conditions, two years.
-On the first crop, only one stalk is cut from each bush; but later on the new branches grow so quickly that they can be cut every two months. *
+After a year, the seedlings, which are then about 2 feet high, are planted out and tended in the same way as the suckers.

+While many of the edible bananas bear fruit after one year, and a few varieties even after 6 months, the abacá plant requires 3 years to produce its fibre in a proper condition.
+When raised from suckers 4 years.
+When raised from yearold seedlings, even under the most favourable conditions, 2 years.

+On the first crop, only one stalk is cut from each bush.
+But later on, the new branches grow so quickly that they can be cut every two months.*

 • A plant in full growth produces annually 30 cwt. bandala to the acre, whereas from an acre of flax not more than from 2 to 4 cwt. of pure flax, and from 2 to 8 cwt. seed can be obtained.

-After a few years the plants become so strong and dense that it is scarcely possible to push through them.
-Bast is in its best condition at the time of blossoming; but, when the price of the fibre happens to stand high in the market, this particular time is not always waited for.
+After a few years, the plants become so strong and dense that it is scarcely possible to push through them.

+Bast is in its best condition at the time of blossoming.
+Bbut, when the price of the fibre happens to stand high in the market, this particular time is not always waited for.

-Plants which have blossomed cease to be profitable in any way, by reason of the fibre becoming too weak-a matter of too great nicety for the unpractical consumers on the other side of the Atlantic to decide upon, and one in which, despite inquiries and careful inspections, they might be deceived.
+Plants which have blossomed cease to be profitable because the fibre becomes too weak. -a matter of too great nicety for the unpractical consumers on the other side of the Atlantic to decide upon, and one in which, despite inquiries and careful inspections, they might be deceived.

 There really is no perceptible reason why the fibre should become weaker through fructification, which simply consists in the fact of the contents of the vascular cells changing into soluble matter, and gradually oozing away, the consequence of which is that the cells of the fibre are not replenished.

 These, on the contrary, acquire additional strength with the age of the plant, because the emptied cells cling so firmly together, by means of a certain resinous deposit, that it is impossible to obtain them unbroken without a great deal of trouble.

 The idea may have erroneously arisen from the circumstance that, previously to drying, as with hemp, the old plants were picked out, and allowed to be thrown away, though not without considerably increasing the rate of pay, which already consumed the greater part of the general expenses.*

-In order to preserve the bast, the stalk above ground is closely pruned and freed from leaves and other encumbrances; each leaf is then singly divided into strips—a cross incision being made through the membrane on the inner or concave side, and connected by means of the pulpy parts (the parenchym) clinging together.
-In this manner as much as possible of the clear outer skin only remains behind.
+To preserve the bast, the stalk above ground is closely pruned and freed from leaves and other encumbrances.
+Each leaf is then singly divided into strips—a cross incision being made through the membrane on the inner or concave side, and connected by means of the pulpy parts (the parenchym) clinging together.

+In this way, the clear outer skin only remains behind as much as possible.

 * As Dr. Wittmack communicated to me, only fibre or seed can be obtained from hemp, as when the hemp is ripe, i.e. run to seed, the fibre becomes then both brittle and coarse.
 Possibly, in the flax cultivation, you may obtain frequently both seed and fibre ; but, after all, they are both of very little value.

-MODE OF OBTAINING THE FIBRE.
+## OBTAINING THE FIBRE

-313

 Another method is to strip the bast from the undivided stem.

 To effect this the operator makes an oblique incision in the skin by the under part of the stalk, drawing the knife gradually to the tip, and stripping off the whole length as broad a piece as possible ; and the operation is repeated as many times as practicable.

 This method of handling is more productive than the one previously described; but, on the other hand, it takes considerably more time, and for that reason is not often practised.

 The strips of bast are then drawn under a knife, the blade of which is three inches broad by six long, fastened at one end to the extremity of a flexible stick so that it is suspended perpendicularly over a well-smoothed block, and at the other end to a handle connected by means of a cord to a treadle, which can be pressed firmly down, as occasion requires.

 The workman draws the bast, without any regard to quality, between the knife and block, commencing in the middle, and then from side to side.
 The knife must be free from notches, or all indentations, according to the direction of Father Blanco.* This work requires three men, whose pay generally is about 2 r. per day.

 One worker cuts up the stalks, strips off the leaves, and attends to the supply; the second, frequently a boy, spreads out the strips; and the third draws them under the knife.
 A single plant has been known to yield as much as two pounds of fibre; but the most favourable average rarely affords more than one pound, and plants grown in indifferent soil scarcely a sixth of that quantity.

 The plantations are worked either by the owner or by day-labourers, who, when the market prices are very low, take half share of the crop harvested by them.
 In these cases an industrious workman may obtain as much as one pico in a week.
 During my stay exceptionally low prices ruled -165 r. per pico, undelivered.
 The workman could, therefore, in six days earn half the amount, viz., 8.25 r., at a rate of 1.375 r. per day.

 <!-- • “Flora of the Philippines.” -->